Making Good Contact

 How to reach out and stay in touch

-There is something deceptively simple about the idea of contact.
-We use the word casually, 'stay in contact', 'let's make contact', 'we lost contact' but in Gestalt therapy, contact is everything.
-It is the moment where change happens, where growth becomes possible, where we meet the world and allow ourselves to be altered by that meeting.
-Without it, we are merely going through the motions, performing a version of aliveness rather than living it.
+We use the word contact casually.
+Stay in contact, let's make contact, we lost contact.
+In Gestalt therapy it carries more weight than that.
+Contact is where change happens, where growth becomes possible, where we meet the world and let ourselves be altered by the meeting.
+Without it we are going through the motions, performing a version of being alive rather than living one.

 References